TaiQuach123/MultiHop-QA-KnowledgeGraph/README.md

 ## :key: **Key Features**

-- Ask and answer detailed information about available jobs both within and outside the knowledge base: required skills, experience, etc.
+- Ask and provide detailed information about available jobs both within and outside the knowledge base, including required skills, experience, etc.

 - Ask and answer information about the company: position, field, etc.